-Mash the bananas really well and then whisk in the egg (or flax egg).
+Mash the bananas really well and then whisk in the egg.
 Pour the banana mixture into the well in the flour and begin gently whisking, while gradually pouring in the milk.
 It's important to mix the wet ingredients in the centre, allowing them to gradually pull more flour from the sides and into the mix.

-Fry the pancakes
+Fry the Pancakes

-Once all of the pancake mix is well combined, set it aside while you heat up the pan.
-If you're dairy intolerant you can use macadamia nut oil, rice bran oil or extra virgin olive oil to grease the pan.
+Once all of the pancake mix is well combined, set it aside while you bring the frying pan to a medium heat.
+If you're dairy intolerant you can use macadamia nut oil or extra virgin olive oil to grease the pan.
 If you're not dairy intolerant then a knob of butter is the best way to go.

-For pancakes bring the pan to a medium heat.
-Test the pan by holding your hand about an inch above the pans surface.
+For Test the pan by holding your hand about an inch above the pans surface.
 If it feels too hot to hold your hand there then it is hot enough to begin cooking the pancakes (be careful not to put your hand on the actual frypan, that would be silly and result in an obvious burn).

 These pancakes are delicious on their own or level them up with the below suggestions:

-- Drizzle with Tahini Vegan Chocolate Sauce
+- Drizzle with Tahini Vegan Chocolate Sauce.

-- Top with extra banana slices, coconut yoghurt and pure maple syrup
+- Top with extra banana slices, coconut yoghurt and pure maple syrup.

 - 1 ½ cups buckwheat flour

-- ¼ cup tapioca starch
+- ½ cup tapioca starch

-- 2 small bananas mashed
+- 2 small ripe bananas mashed

-- 2 tsp baking powder aluminium free
+- 2 teaspoons baking powder aluminium free

-- 1 egg
+- 1 large egg